-- Discuss how the National Response Framework works, and how it coordinates the efforts of organizations in the sector.
+- Paraphrase how the National Response Framework works, and how it coordinates the efforts of organizations in the sector.

-- Explain how to develop a long-term recovery plan for the private sector.
+- Summarize how to develop a long-term recovery plan for the private sector.

 Disaster Communication and the Future of Emergency Management